parthd06/ToDoList-Trello-Board-Ui-/README.md

 Trello is a web-based, Kanban-style, list-making application.
 This project is an attempt to develop a similar user interface, add functionalities similar to the one used on Trello to create a scrum board, to-do list, or in project development.
-This was one of the initial project or a beginner level project that I build when I had just started learning about Web Development.
+This was one of the initial project that I build when I had just started learning Web Development.

 ## Live Demo: